 Renuka Nagaraj, Esq.

-As the Women’s Initiative Fellow, Renuka Nagaraj works within the Congressional Progressive Caucus to focus on integrating reproductive healthcare into the women’s economic security agenda.
-Prior to joining Progressive Congress, Renuka worked at a general practice firm in Maryland, representing clients in family law, criminal defense and contract cases.
+As the Women’s Initiative Fellow, Renuka Nagaraj worked within the Congressional Progressive Caucus to focus on integrating reproductive healthcare into the women’s economic security agenda.
+Prior to joining Progressive Congress, now Congressional Progressive Caucus Center, Renuka worked at a general practice firm in Maryland, representing clients in family law, criminal defense and contract cases.
 Renuka has long fought for women’s rights, particularly by providing legal services to domestic violence and sexual assault survivors.
 She has held positions at the Sexual Assault Legal Institute, Department of Education Office for Civil Rights and the Legal Services of South Central Michigan.
 Renuka earned a Juris Doctor degree from American University and a bachelor's degree from Rutgers University.
 She currently volunteers with the DC Abortion Fund.

 Securing Autonomy - White Paper on Women's Issues.
 Click below to read the full report.

 full report: Securing Autonomy, The Link Between Reproductive Health Access and Financial Security

 Women's Initiative IN THE NEWS